New: Toggle interventions here

 DecisionUse the map to rank which 1km cells deserve intervention first.

-The red and orange cells are where these threats overlap.
-That is where intervention pays back fastest.
+The red and orange cells are the high-risk zones where these threats overlap.
+This is where adaptation budgets pay back the fastest.

 Protect Hail corridors